ricklentz/deep-reinforcement-learning/p2_continuous-control/report.md

 <img src="score_episode_num.png" width="510" height="340" />

 Architecture could be researched further.
-Specifically, I'd like to use AdaNet (https://arxiv.org/abs/1607.01097) to see what different neural architectures provides additional improvements (DRL building DRL Cont.
-Control Systems).
+Specifically, I'd like to use AdaNet (https://arxiv.org/abs/1607.01097) to see what different neural architectures provide performance improvements.
+Interestingly, this would be a DRL system building a DRL Contineous Control System.

 Also, increasing the utility of the environment by perhaps increasing to six degrees of freedom + gripper.